krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 ### From JMH benchmark
 {: #how-to-jmh }

-It's worth mentioning that async-profiler is supported in JMH benchmarks.
-If you have one you just need to run:
+It's worth mentioning that the async-profiler is supported in JMH benchmarks.
+If you have one, you just need to run the following:

 ```shell
 java -jar benchmarks.jar -prof async:libPath=/path/to/libasyncProfiler.so\;output=jfr\;event=cpu
 ```

-JMH will take care of every magic, and you get nice JFR output from async-profiler.
+JMH will take care of every magic, and you get proper JFR files from async-profiler.

 ### AP-Loader
 {: #how-to-apl }

-There is a pretty fresh project called [AP-Loader](https://github.com/jvm-profiling-tools/ap-loader){:target="_blank"} by Johannes Bechberger, that can be also helpful to you.
-This project packages all native distributions into a single JAR, so if you deploy on different CPU architectures it may be really handy.
+There is a pretty new project called [AP-Loader](https://github.com/jvm-profiling-tools/ap-loader){:target="_blank"} by Johannes Bechberger that can also be helpful to you.
+This project packages all native distributions into a single JAR, so It is convenient when deploying on different CPU architectures.
 You can also use the Java API with this loader without caring where the binary of the profiler is located and which platform you're running on.
-I recommend reading the [README](https://github.com/jvm-profiling-tools/ap-loader#readme){:target="_blank"} of that project, it may be suitable for you.
+I recommend reading the [README](https://github.com/jvm-profiling-tools/ap-loader#readme){:target="_blank"} of that project.
+It may be suitable for you.

 ### IntelliJ Idea Ultimate
 {: #how-to-idea }

-If you are using IntelliJ Idea Ultimate, then you have a build-in async-profiler at your finger-tips.
+If you are using IntelliJ Idea Ultimate, you have a built-in async-profiler at your fingertips.
 You can profile any JVM running on your machine and visualize the results.
-Honestly I don't use it that much.
-Most of the time I'm running profilers on remote machines, and I've got used to it, so I run it the same way on my localhost.
+Honestly, I don't use it that much.
+Most of the time, I run profilers on remote machines, and I've got used to it, so I run it the same way on my localhost.

 ## Output formats
 {: #out }

-Async-profiler gives you a choice how the results should be saved:
+Async-profiler gives you a choice of how the results should be saved:
-- default - printing results to terminal
+- default - printing results to the terminal
 - JFR
 - Collapsed stack
 - Flame graphs
 - ...

 From that list, I choose JFR 95% of the time.
 It's a binary format containing all the information gathered by the profiler.
-That file can be postprocessed later by some external tool.
-I'm using my own open-sourced [JVM profiling toolkit](https://github.com/krzysztofslusarski/jvm-profiling-toolkit){:target="_blank"}, which can read JFR files with additional filters and gives me the possibility to add/remove additional levels during conversion to flame graph.
-I will use the filter names of my viewer in the followingIn that post I will use the naming of filters from my viewer.
+That file can be post-processed later by some external tool.
+I'm using my own open-sourced [JVM profiling toolkit](https://github.com/krzysztofslusarski/jvm-profiling-toolkit){:target="_blank"}, which can read JFR files with additional filters and gives me the possibility to add/remove additional levels during the conversion to a flame graph.
+I will use the filter names of my viewer in the following and the names of filters from my viewer.
 There are other products (including the ```jfr2flame``` converter that is a part of async-profiler) that can visualize the JFR output, but you should use the tool that works for you.
-There was none that worked for me, so I wrote my own, but it doesn't mean that it is the best choice for everybody.
+None worked for me, so I wrote my own, but it doesn't mean it is the best choice for everybody.

 All flame graphs in this post are generated by my tool from JFR files.
 The JFR file format for each sample contains the following:

 - Stack trace
 - Java thread name
-- Thread state (is the Java thread consumes cpu)
+- Thread state (is the Java thread consumes CPU)
 - Timestamp
 - Monitor class - for ```lock``` mode
 - Waiting for lock duration - for ```lock``` mode